 - Pledge to serve no more than four terms (eight years) in the House — and keep that pledge.

-- Publicly name every member of Congress who votes against term limits — because voters deserve to know whose representative chose their career over constitutional accountability.
+- Publicly identify every member of Congress who votes against term limits — because voters deserve to know whose representative chose their career over constitutional accountability.

 The American people overwhelmingly support term limits.
-The only people who don’t are the career politicians whose jobs are at stake.
+The only people who do not are the career politicians whose jobs are at stake.
 It is time to send someone to Washington who is there to serve — not to stay.

 Frequently Asked Questions